Is it possible to track user print usage statistics for a network printer?

 You can reference the following for information on how to do this using Windows Server 2003.
 Also Windows Server 2008/R2 instructions can be found in the community additions at the bottom of the page:

-3) Create an inclusive filter in Netwrix Auditor for Generic Events.
+2) Create an inclusive filter in Netwrix Auditor Event Log Manager.

-In the Netwrix Auditor console expand the managed object which contains the generic events feature -> Expand Generic Events -> Select Audit Archiving Filters -> Click Add to add a new filter.
+In the Netwrix Auditor Event Log Manager open your monitoring plan and click Configure on the right of Audit Archiving Filters -> Click Add to add a new filter.

 The filter can have any name you choose however the event log should read Microsoft-Windows-PrintService/Operational.
 Verify this location in the Windows Event Logs of your print server in case yours is different.